Breaking the Cycle: Transformative Techniques To Eliminate Junk Food & Sugar From Your Diet

 A woman is holding up an apple and a donut to symbolize substituting junk food for healthier alternatives.

-Instead of trying to eat jello for weight loss, consider substituting a high-fat or high-sugar food with something just a little healthier.
+Rather than attempting to use jello for weight loss, try swapping out a high-fat or high-sugar food for something slightly healthier.
 A lean protein, complex carbohydrate, or low-calorie snack can be just as rewarding if you find one’s that you actually enjoy.
 Finding tasty alternatives to sweets is not impossible – it just takes dedicated time for meal prep and decision-making.

-If you are thinking to yourself “I want to lose weight but I love junk food”, making a few small changes can be all you need.
+When you want to lose weight but love junk food, making a few small changes can be all you need.
 If you are craving a sugar rush from your favorite soda drink or candy, try fruit instead.
 Although it can take practice and reinforcement of healthy habits, it will help you avoid sugar crashes, spikes in blood sugar levels, and unhealthy long-term effects.

-In addition, eating fried foods directly links to high stroke and heart attack rates, showing how healthy fat substitutions can help reduce the prevalence of life-threatening diseases [6].
-So next time you question if chicken wings good for weight loss, be sure to order non-fried wings instead or bake them at home.
+In addition, eating fried foods directly links to high stroke and heart attack rates, showing how healthy fat substitutions can help reduce the prevalence of life-threatening diseases.6 Next time you’re wondering if chicken wings are good for weight loss, opt for non-fried wings when ordering or bake them yourself at home.

 Some common substitutions include: